Skrylar/ImpromptuModular/README_0_6_11.md

-## Tact <a id="tact"></a>
+## Tact/Tact1 <a id="tact"></a>

 ![IM](res/img/Tact.jpg)

 A touch-like controller module with dual CV outputs and variable rate of change.
-With a fast rate of change, the controller offers an alternative to knobs for modulating parameters, and with a slow rate of change it can be used to automate in-out fades, for example, freeing the performer to work elsewhere in the patch.
+With a fast rate of change, the controller offers an alternative to knobs for setting parameters, and with a slow rate of change it can be used to automate in-out fades, for example, freeing the performer to work elsewhere in the patch. **New in version 0.6.11**: Tact-1 is a single channel version of Tact with fewer options.

 **RATE**: Transition time of CV, from 0 (instant transition) to 4 seconds per volt.
 Transition time is the inverse of slew rate.
 This knob can be turned in real time to affect the rate of change of a transition already under way.
+An option in the right click menu called **Rate knob x3** can be used for even slower transitions, in which case a full transition from 0 to 10V (or vice versa) will last 2 minutes instead of 40 seconds in the default setting.

 **LINK**: Both controls are linked and will be synchronized to the same value.
 Useful when controlling stereo sounds.
 Only the left side controls have an effect in this mode; however, both touch pads can be used to change the single CV (which is sent to both output jacks).